zenika-open-source/promote-open-source-project/README.md

 <summary>⭐ Make your project trustable before publishing it on social networks</summary>
 <p>

 > Most visitors will check how many stars the project has before considering using it.
-A minimum amount of stars makes your project more trustable than a project with zero stars.
+A minimum amount of stars makes your project more trustable than a project with zero star.
 This is why you should ask people you know to support your project before doing a public announcement on social media.

 </p>
 </details>